 The more time a teenager spends on a screen each day, the more likely they are to have disturbed sleep.
 Also, using a phone to communicate with others near bedtime could lead to less sleep as teens stay up later to wait for a reply.
 Finally, keeping a phone on, unsilenced overnight is also shown to disturb sleep when alerts for incoming messages awake teens.

-What Are the Consequences of Sleep Deprivation for Teens?
+The Consequences of Sleep Deprivation for Teens

 Sleep deprivation during adolescence can cause problems with mood, emotion, and academic performance.
 Teens who don’t sleep well are more likely to have problems with their peers, and chronic sleep loss can lead to a weakened immune system, depression, and suicidal thoughts.